obsidiansystems/ex-healthcare-claims-processing/README.md

     ```shell
     make build
     ```
-    **Note:** If you change the DAML models locally, you need to re-run this command before starting the application.
+    **Note:** If you change the Daml models locally, you need to re-run this command before starting the application.

 2. Use **separate terminals** to launch the individual components: